markc/midicomp/README.md

     -t  --time      use absolute time instead of ticks -fN --fold=N    fold sysex data at N columns

-To translate a SMF file to plain ascii format:
+To translate a SMF file to plain ascii format

     midicomp some.mid                   # to view as plain text midicomp some.mid > some.asc        # to create a text version

-To translate a plain ascii formatted file to SMF:
+To translate a plain ascii formatted file to SMF

     midicomp -c some.asc some.mid       # input and output filenames
     midicomp -c some.mid < some.asc     # input from stdin with one arg

     midicomp some.mid | somefilter | midicomp -c some2.mid

-## Format of the textfile:
+## Format of the textfile

     File header:            Mfile <format> <ntrks> <division>
     Start of track:         MTrk